gvelim/CSX0003RUST/csx3/src/merge_denormalise.md

 * Paths (3) & (4) only differ by condition `A` while the `Guard` condition is not relevant
 * Paths (2) & (5) only differ by condition `A`

-So the table can be re-prioritise the table matching order and can further simplify as follows
+So we can re-prioritise the table's matching order and hence we can further simplify in the following way
 ```gitignore
   +------+-------+----------+------------------------------------------------
   |   A  |   B   | if Guard | Action